skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 +++
 CD-SL-P (Custom Domain + SimpleLogin + Proton) method to organize your email flow.
 +++
-## 👁️ Rational
+## 👁️ Rationale

 In this article, I will show you the CD-SL-P (Custom Domain + SimpleLogin + Proton) method that is good to balance privacy and convenience.

-I will give you indication on how to do it on your own as well as the principle behind it.
+I will guide you through the steps of setting it up yourself, as well as explain the principles behind it.

-This article assumes you have a Proton Unlimited Plan (which comes with SimpleLogin Premium) and it is not sponsored in any way.
-They are just tools I enjoy using.
+This article assumes you have a Proton Unlimited Plan (which comes with SimpleLogin Premium), and it is not sponsored in any way.
+These are just tools I enjoy using.

-You can take inspiration to use this method with the email/alias services of your choice, the principles remain the same.
+You can use this method with the email/alias services of your choice; the principles remain the same.

 ### Reasons to move to this Email setup